 Involves forcing or enticing a child or young person to take part in sexual activities, not necessarily involving violence, whether or not the child is aware of what is happening.
 The activities may involve physical contact, including assault by penetration (for example rape or oral sex) or non-penetrative acts such as masturbation, kissing, rubbing, and touching outside of clothing.
 They may also include non-contact activities, such as involving children in looking at, or in the production of, sexual images, watching sexual activities, encouraging children to behave in sexually inappropriate ways, or grooming a child in preparation for abuse.
 Sexual abuse can take place online, and technology can be used to facilitate offline abuse.
-Sexual abuse is not solely perpetrated by adult males.
-Women can also commit acts of sexual abuse, as can other children.
-The sexual abuse of children by other children is a specific safeguarding issue (also known as peer on peer abuse) in education and all staff should be aware of it and of their school or colleges policy and procedures for dealing with it.
+Sexual abuse, as can other children.
+The sexual abuse of children by other children is a specific safeguarding issue (also known as peer on peer abuse) in education and all staff should be aware of it and of the school policy and procedures for dealing with it.

-CI nild Self-harm - eating disorders, self-mutilation and suicide attempts Poor self-image, self-harm, self-hatred Running away from home Inappropriate sexualised conduct Reluctant to undress for PE Withdrawal, isolation or excessive worrying Pregnancy Sexual knowledge or behaviour inappropriate to age/stage of development, or that is unusually explicit Inexplicable changes in behaviour, such as becoming aggressive or withdrawn Poor attention / concentration (world of their own) Pain, bleeding, bruising or itching in genital and /or anal area Sudden changes in school work habits, become truant Sexually exploited or indiscriminate choice of sexual partners Parent Family/environment History of sexual abuse Marginalised or isolated by the community.
-History of sexual abuse Excessively interested in the child.
-Marginalised or isolated by the community.
-History of mental health, alcohol or drug misuse or domestic violence.
-History of mental health, alcohol or drug misuse Excessively interested in the child.
-Parent displays inappropriate behaviour History of mental health, alcohol or drug misuse or domestic violence.
-History of unexplained death, illness or multiple Excessively interested in the child.
-Parent displays inappropriate behaviour towards the child or other children History of mental health, alcohol or drug misuse or domestic violence.
-History of unexplained death, illness or multiple surgery in parents and/or siblings of the family Past history in the care of childhood abuse, self-harm, somatising disorder or false
+Indicators in a child/ young person

+Self-harm - eating disorders, self-mutilation Poor self-image, self-harm, self-hatred

+and suicide attempts

+Running away from home Inappropriate sexualised conduct

+Reluctant to undress for PE Withdrawal, isolation or excessive worrying

+Pregnancy Sexual knowledge or behaviour

+inappropriate to age/stage of development,

+or that is unusually explicit

+Inexplicable changes in behaviour, such as Poor attention / concentration (world of

+becoming aggressive or withdrawn their own)

+Pain, bleeding, bruising or itching in genital Sudden changes in schoolwork habits,

+and /or anal area become truant

+Sexually exploited or indiscriminate choice

+of sexual partners

 If staff have any concerns about a child's welfare, they should act on them immediately.
-If staff have a concern, they should follow this policy and speak to the Designated Senior Person/DSL (or deputy).
-The designated safeguarding lead (and any deputies) are most likely to have a complete safeguarding picture and be the most appropriate person to advise on the response to safeguarding concerns.
+If staff have a concern, they should follow this policy and speak to the DSL/DDSL.
+The DSL/DDSL are most likely to have a complete safeguarding picture and be the most appropriate person to advise on the response to a safeguarding concern.